Fuel taxes in the United States: Aviation fuel taxes

 Aviation gasoline (Avgas): The tax on aviation gasoline is $0.194 per gallon.
 When used in a fractional ownership program aircraft, gasoline also is subject to a surtax of $0.141 per gallon.

 Kerosene for use in aviation (Jet fuel): Generally, kerosene is taxed at $0.244 per gallon unless a reduced rate applies.
 For kerosene removed directly from an on-airport terminal (ramp) directly into the fuel tank of an aircraft for use in non-commercial aviation, the tax rate is $0.219.
 The rate of $0.219 also applies if kerosene is transported directly into any aircraft from a qualified refueler truck, tanker, or tank wagon that is loaded with the kerosene (again, when done directly on-airport, e.g., on the ramp).
-Notably, the airport terminal doesn't need to be a passenger carrying, secured airport terminal for this rate to apply.
-However, the refueling truck, tanker, or tank wagon must meet the requirements discussed later under certain refueler trucks, tankers, and tank wagons, treated as terminals.
+Notably, the airport terminal doesn't need to be a passenger-carrying, secured airport terminal for this rate to apply.
+However, the refueling truck, tanker, or tank wagon must meet the requirements discussed later under particular refueler trucks, tankers, and tank wagons treated as terminals.

 These taxes mainly fund airport and Air Traffic Control operations by the Federal Aviation Administration (FAA), of which commercial aviation is the biggest user.